getgrav/grav-learn/pages/17/08.advanced/03.debugging/doc.md

 ![](config.png)

+> [!CAUTION]
-!!
-The first time you enable it, the debug bar might appear as a little Grav icon in the bottom left of the page.
+> The first time you enable it, the debug bar might appear as a little Grav icon in the bottom left of the page.
 Clicking that will show the full debug bar.

 The PHP Debug Bar still provides an overall **processing time** as well as **memory usage**, but it now has several tabs that provide more detailed information.